adrrf/bigdata/01-hive-postgres/README.md

 ## Setup and Configuration

+We used the sample code provided in [S2 - Hive y Trino](https://github.com/josemarialuna/ing-datos-big-data-US/tree/main/S2-Hive%20y%20Trino).
+The following changes were made:

 - Changed MySQL docker image in `docker-compose.yml` to a PostgreSQL.
 - Changed the DB_DRIVER from `mysql` to `postgres` in Hive images.
 - Changed the connection driver name and connection url to the corresponding ones.